StrataFoundation/strata-data-pipelines/README.md

 Now, events should be streaming into kafka.

-If you're starting fresh, your local kafka wont know anything about the existing dev wumbo instance, as those initialize events are long since past.
-You should instead create a new one.

-Go to `/wumbo/rust/` and run `./bootstrap.sh`.
-Copy the created values into globals.tsx and copy paste the WUM mint into the queries inserting into `wum_locked_by_account`.

 Let's load the ksql:

 ```bash
 docker exec -it ksqldb-cli ksql http://ksqldb-server:8088
 ```

-Open up queries.sql and copy them into the command line.
+Open up the sql files in ksql/ and copy them into the command line.

 You can use kowl at localhost:8080 to see what's going into the topics.

 If you'd like to start the leaderboard, there are vscode launch configs for those as well.

-The API is a separate repo, `wumbo-api`
+The API is a separate repo, `strata-api`

 # Trophies